Harry the Dirty Dog

 Harry the Dirty Dog is an American children's picture book written by Gene Zion and illustrated by Margaret Bloy Graham.
 Originally published in black and white in 1956 by Harper and Row, it was reprinted in 2002 with splashes of color added by the original artist.
 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."
 The story also spawned an animated short, which was released in 1997.

 Plot

 Harry is a family dog with white fur and black spots who, disenchanted with taking baths, buries the bathtub scrubber and runs away from home.
 Harry becomes very dirty after playing in the streets, at the railroad, and in the dog park to the extent that, covered in dirt, he becomes a black dog with white spots.
 When he returns home, Harry's family does not recognize him.
 His attempts to get his family to realize that it is him succeed only when he digs up the brush that he had earlier buried.
 The family collectively gives the strange dog a bath, ultimately recognizing it to be Harry.
-Soon after, however, Harry hides the scrubbing brush under his bed.
+Soon after, however, Harry hides the scrubbing brush under his pillow.